abner-math/PlaneDetection/README.md

 ## Project structure

-Basically, this project is structure in four main subprojects:
+Basically, this project is structured in four main subprojects:
 - CoreLib (contains the main classes such as Point, PointCloud, Plane...)
 - DetectionLib (this is where the plane detection algorithm is implemented, see class PlaneDetector)
 - GraphicsLib (OpenGL utilities used by the UI)